 I’m married to my amazing and beautiful wife Jacqueline and have two wonderful sisters, one brother-in-law, and two super cute nephews.

 I’m Japanese American, which is not something that I actually desired to really speak about until the last few years – my mother’s family and extended family all experienced the WWII internment camps.
 Growing up in a Japanese American and Japanese Christian church community were both key shapers of who I am today.

-I also enjoy new cooking recipes, exploring the outdoors -when not in Chicago, visiting new restaurants and coffee shops, and beach volleyball!
+I also enjoy new cooking recipes, exploring the outdoors.
+When I’m not in Chicago, I love visiting new restaurants and coffee shops, and playing beach volleyball!